5 Fun Ways To Celebrate May Day When You’re Stuck Inside

 May 1st is also celebrated around the world as International Workers’ Day.

-While we may not be able to gather for parades or rallies right now, we can certainly cheer on all the frontline, essential workers that are keeping our world healthy and functioning.
+While we may not be able to gather for parades or rallies right now, we can certainly cheer on all the frontline — the essential workers that are keeping our world healthy and functioning.

 Obviously, that doesn’t work so well in the suburbs or rural areas where people are more spread out.